touchX/toolkit/CONTRIBUTING.md

 ever with our Git workflow and strategy.
 Please follow the below instructions very closely.

+**N.B.** If you fail to adhere to the agreed workflow, there is a risk that your Pull Requests may not be accepted until any issues are rectified.

 ### Setting Up Git

 We want to set up Git to make our workflow as seamless and automated as